lrainsun/lrainsun.github.io/_posts/2019-10-29-time-drift.md

 And since the slew rate of typical Unix kernels is limited to 0.5 ms/s, each second of adjustment requires an amortization interval of 2000 s.
 Thus, an adjustment as much as 600s will take almost 14 days to complete.

-For "-g" option: Normally,  ntpd exits with a message to the system log if the offset exceeds the panic threshold, which is 1000 s by default.
+For "-g" option: Normally,  ntpd exits with a message to the system log if the offset exceeds the panic threshold, which is 1000s by default.
 This option allows the time to be set to any value without restriction; however, this can happen only once.
 If the threshold is exceeded after that,  ntpd will exit with a message to the system log.

 Other configuration is panic threshold: Specifies the panic threshold in seconds with default 1000s.
 If set to zero,the panic sanity check is disabled and a clock offset of any value will be accepted.